Associated Banc-Corp (ASB) Bundle

 Initial capital/funding

-The formation involved the pooling of assets and resources from the three founding banks, creating a significant regional entity from the outset, though specific initial capitalization figures from 1970 are complex due to the nature of the merger.
+The formation involved pooling the assets and resources from these three founding banks.
+This initial combination created a significant regional entity from the outset, though specific initial capitalization figures from the 1970 merger are complex to isolate.

 Associated Banc-Corp (ASB) Ownership Structure